claus-codes/tutorials/README.md

 This tutorial uses the *developer console* exclusively for displaying information so you can keep track of what's happening.
 You can open the developer console in **CodePen** from the **bottom-left corner** of the workspace from the *"Console"* button.

 Sample code provided in each lesson can be copied to the editor and will work **unless** it specifically mentions *throwing an Error*.
 Copying the sample code is not necessary as the expected output is shown as *comments* in most cases.
-You will soon learn about comments in [Lesson 1](#lesson-1-hello-world).
+You will soon learn about comments in [Lesson 1: Hello World!](#lesson-1-hello-world).

 ---

 ## Lesson 1: Hello World!
 All software is just data processing and manipulation.
 Here are the first two primitive data types found in JavaScript: